SaltieRL/carball/README.md

                         Path to replay file that will be analyzed.
 Carball expects a raw replay file unless --skip-decompile is provided.
-  -o OUTPUT, --output OUTPUT
-                        Path to the output file where the result will be saved.
-  -f {json,protobuf,gzip}, --format {json,protobuf,gzip}
+  --proto PROTO         The result of the analysis will be saved to this file
+                        in protocol buffers format.
-                        The format of the output file.
-Gzip format will be a compressed protobuf file.
+  --json JSON           The result of the analysis will be saved to this file
+                        in json file format.
+This is not the decompiled replay json from rattletrap.
+  --gzip GZIP           The pandas dataframe will be saved to this file in a
+                        compressed gzip format.
   -sd, --skip-decompile
                         If set, carball will treat the input file as a json file that Rattletrap outputs.